SteveJustin1963/tec-KB/README.md

 Experimenting with keyboards on the TEC-1

 ## Abstract
-The TEC-1 has enjoyed many keytops such as
+The many keys of the TEC-1

 ![](https://github.com/SteveJustin1963/tec-KB/blob/master/pics/kb-fun.png)

 ## Introduction